Urban Alliance is one of the most “innovative and highest impact social programs.”

 - 100% of program alumni graduate high school on time

-- Over 75% of program alumni remain “connected” to a pathway, including college, employment or a career training program, one year after completing Urban Alliance
+- 80% of program alumni remain “connected” to a pathway – including college, employment, or a career training program – one year after completing Urban Alliance

-- Young men in the program showed a significantly higher likelihood of graduating high school and attending college then their peers.
+- Young men in the program showed a significantly higher likelihood of graduating high school and attending college than their peers.

 - Young people in the program left feeling significantly more comfortable with both hard and soft skills.
 This is especially important as research points to the importance of soft skills for both academic and employment success.

 Urban Alliance is strongly committed to its process and results.
 Our data collection, analysis, and reporting process helps us ensure the highest-quality results.
 Young people are followed and assessed both while they are in the program and after they’ve completed it to help ensure ongoing connection to successful pathways.

 All Urban Alliance interns receive three skill set evaluations, which capture growth and progress along 11 unique soft skills.

 Urban Alliance works with networks of program graduates to track their progress in college and the workforce.

 To best fulfill our mission, we use program evaluation and data analysis to understand our impact, highlight our strength and pinpoint improvement areas.
 Our performance reports show results .